 7 not be enrolled as a full-time student.

-There are exemptions to the activity test.
-These include:
+There are exemptions to the activity test, including:

 Employment Pathway Plans are written agreements “negotiated” between Centrelink and a recipient of activity-tested payments.
 In practice, they are generally negotiated with a Job Network Provider, but must be approved by Centrelink.